DefGuard/docs/help/enrollment.md

 ## User onboarding after enrollment

-After the enrollment proces new users are shared with **any relevant company information, links to company systems, security guidelines**, etc.
+After the enrollment proces new users are provided with **any relevant company information, links to company systems, security guidelines**, etc.

 The onboarding messages will be shown on the **last step of the enrollment process and sent to the user via email**: